karanx26/EMS-Imagine/README.md

-# Employee Management System and Customer Relation Management
+# Employee Management System and Customer Relationship Management

 This project is a comprehensive web application built using the MERN stack (MongoDB, Express, React, Node.js).
 It features three types of user logins: Admin, Employee, and Customer, each with their own set of functionalities.